juliocgl/mancala-game-api/README.md

 ## Improvements

-- Include user management and authentication/authorization, to only allow known players to play the game - Spring Security
+- Include user management and improve authentication/authorization, right now it is using basic authentication
 - Include event sourcing, to allow keeping the track of all movements
 - Include a front-end application to consume the API methods making it more user-friendly